TransiEnt-official/transient-lib/README.txt

 1. Download transient-lib and copy the library to your preferred folder

 Currently, only Dymola provides full suppport of TransiEnt.
-The development team has tested all models carefully using Dymola 2023x Refresh1.
+The development team has tested all models carefully using Dymola 2025x Refresh1.
+Except for the superstructure models, which only work perfectly until Dymola 2023.

 2. Download the ClaRa library 1.8.1 from the official github page (https://github.com/xrg-simulation/ClaRa-official/releases/tag/1.8.1).
 Copy the content of the unzipped folder ClaRa-official-1.8.1 into! the transient-lib folder named ClaRa.
+Or fork our repository and checkout the hash of our Release.
+Don't forget to update the submodules.
+An installation structure can be found at https://www.tuhh.de/transient-ee/getting-started/installation-instruction.

 3. Open the Library using a MOS Script